Modelling and Decision Support

 Integrated Population Model Framework

-This project will focus on developing models that can support the decision-making around interventions that could be deployed on single reefs or reef sites.
-The project will determine the costs and benefits of deployment at select sites within a reef, with consideration of coral age and growth rate and the environmental variation within a reef.
+This project focused on developing models that can support the decision-making around interventions that could be deployed on single reefs or reef sites.
+The project determined the costs and benefits of deployment at select sites within a reef, with consideration of coral age and growth rate and the environmental variation within a reef.

 Publications and Resources: